vcavallo/catallax-ui/knowledge.md

 - Each event after registration must reference previous events in the chain using "e" tags
 - Events form chains: Proposal -> Acceptance -> Finalization -> Application -> Assignment -> Submission -> Resolution
 - Agent Registration (3400) events are standalone and not part of task chains
+- Each event after registration must reference previous events in the chain using "e" tags
+- Acceptance events (3402) should only reference their task proposal
+- Later events may reference multiple previous events in the chain
 - Event validation rules:
   - Agent Acceptance (3402): Must be from agent referenced in task proposal
   - Task Finalization (3403): Must reference valid agent acceptance